 Bethlehem in the Bible

 Manger Square – This is the first stop for Christina visitors to Bethlehem.
-The square is bordered by the Nativity Church; Mosque of Omar and the Palestinian Peace Center.
+Manger Square is bordered by the Nativity Church; the Mosque of Omar and the Palestinian Peace Center.
 Manger Square is the site of a festive gathering each Christmas Eve of Christians from across the globe who come to celebrate Christ’s birth.

 Milk Grotto – Also called the Grotto of Our Lady and the Chapel of the Milk Grotto.
-It was here that the Holy Family took refuge when escaping from Herod’s decree to kill all new born males (Massacre of the Innocents).
-As Mary nursed baby Jesus a little of her of milk is thought to have dropped to the ground turning the cave surfaces white.
-A 5th century Byzantine chapel once stood here and the present chapel dates back to 1872.
+It was here that the Holy Family took refuge when escaping from Herod’s decree to kill all newborn males (Massacre of the Innocents).
+As Mary nursed baby Jesus a little of her milk is thought to have dropped to the ground turning the cave surfaces white.
+A 5th-century Byzantine chapel once stood here and the present chapel dates back to 1872.

 Where to eat: Ha’agala, a country café located a short car drive or a beautiful bike ride away from Bethlehem, is a charming place for those who want to combine great food with relaxation.
 Ha’agala, Ha’Horesh 3, Alonei Aba.